Engineering

-Every time a new model drops, the first question is the same: "What GPU do I need to run this?"
+Every time a new model releases, the first question is always the same: "What GPU do I need to run this?"

-The answer is scattered across Hugging Face model cards, Reddit threads, and provider-specific docs — none of which agree with each other.
+The answer is scattered across Hugging Face model cards, Reddit threads, and provider-specific docs, none of which agree with each other.
 This post puts it all in one place: exact VRAM requirements, recommended GPU configurations, and estimated cloud costs for every major open-source model available in February 2026.
+For deeper technical understanding, see our comprehensive GPU memory requirements guide.

 Bookmark this page.
 We update it as new models release.